Coral Reef Discovered By Scientists In Cape York Larger Than The Empire State Building

 “It’s a big reef not to have known about.
 What it highlights is how little we know about a lot of the ocean, even the Great Barrier Reef.
 The marine park is 344,000 square kilometers – bigger than many European countries – and only about 6 or 7% of that is typical shallow-water reefs.
 We know more about the surface of the moon than we know about what lies in the depths beyond our coastlines,” he said.

-The crew continues to learn about the reef and found it is home to an abundance of life, as the underwater robot captured footage of fish, sharks, sponges and sea fans all inhabiting the stretch of coral, suggesting it is a good source of nutrients carried by strong currents in deep water.
+The crew continues to learn about the giant bank and found it is home to an abundance of life, as the waterproof robot captured footage of fish, sharks, sponges and sea fans all inhabiting the stretch of coral, suggesting it is a good source of nutrients carried by strong currents in deep water.

-This newly found reef is not part of the Great Barrier Reef but is anchored to the continental shelf on the ocean floor.
+This new revelation is not part of the Great Barrier Reef but is anchored to the continental shelf on the ocean floor.

 Expedition leader Rob Beaman was delighted with the discovery and highlighted how the 3D mapping robot, SuBastian, played a key part in finding the previously undiscovered coral reef.